Scott Daly: Professional career

-Daly was not selected in the 2017 NFL Draft.
+Daly was not selected in the 2017 NFL draft.
 He instead received an invitation for a rookie minicamp tryout with the Chicago Bears in May.
 The Bears decided against signing him to a contract and Daly spent the 2017 season out of football.

 Dallas Cowboys

 On April 16, 2018, Daly signed as a free agent with the Dallas Cowboys.
 On September 1, he was waived, after not being able to pass stalwart starter L.P.
 Ladouceur on the depth chart.

 San Antonio Commanders

-On October 26, 2018, Daly signed with the San Antonio Commanders of the AAF.
+On October 26, 2018, Daly signed with the San Antonio Commanders of the Alliance of American Football.
 He played with the team until the league ceased operations in April 2019.

 New York Guardians

-In October 2019, Daly was drafted by the New York Guardians in the open phase of the 2020 XFL Draft.
+In October 2019, Daly was selected by the New York Guardians of the XFL in the open phase of the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Detroit Lions

 On May 4, 2021, Daly signed as a free agent with the Detroit Lions.
 He earned the long snapper job during the preseason after passing 17-year veteran Don Muhlbach on the depth chart.
+During the 2024 training camp, Daly was informed that rookie Hogan Hatten passed him on the depth chart, ultimately leading to Daly’s release.